Council Plan 2014-2017

 The Council Plan is the overarching plan for the Council.
-It defines where we focus our energies and resources, how we will judge our performance and the Council’s contribution to the Community Strategy.
+It defines where we focus our energies and significantly decreasing resources, how we will judge our performance and the Council’s contribution to the Community Strategy (see page 45).
 The Local Government (Wales) Measure 2009 requires the Council to agree ‘improvement objectives’, which are referred to locally as ‘priority outcomes’ and are agreed as part of this plan.

 The Council will use this document to plan and manage its priorities, improvement activity and service delivery at a strategic level.
 It is also supported by strategies and plans that contain a far greater level of detail and are regularly reviewed.
-As such the Council Plan is a living document that must respond to the changing local, regional and national context.
-It will be formally updated at the start of each financial year.
+As such the Council Plan is a living document that responds to the changing local, regional and national context.
+It is formally updated at the start of each financial year.

 This is not a performance report and does not include information on performance against targets.
-However, performance management is an ongoing activity throughout the year and performance against target for 2012/13 will be reported to Executive Board on 11 June 2013.
-The Council also publishes an annual review and assessment of its performance over the financial year in the following October.
-This will include an assessment of the authority's performance when compared to other Local Authorities in Wales, its achievement against the outcomes and targets it set itself, and judgements from bodies such as external regulators.
+However, performance management is an ongoing activity throughout the year and performance against target for 2013/14 will be reported to Executive Board in June 2014.
+The Council also publishes an annual review and assessment of its performance over the financial year each October, the most recent of which is available below.
+This includes an assessment of the authority’s performance when compared to other Local Authorities in Wales, its achievement against the outcomes and targets it set itself, and judgements from bodies such as external regulators.
 This assessment is a public document and is in turn reviewed by the Wales Audit Office.